Minimum 3 nights stay

 Location: The Pudding Stop, 6 The Colonnade, Verulam Road, St Albans, Herts, AL3 4DD

 Opening times: Monday – Wednesday (9am – 10pm) Thursday (9am-10.30pm) Friday – Saturday (9am-11pm) Sunday (10am-10pm)

 14. Willows Activity Farm

-This one is mainly for the kids… and the big kids!
-Willows Activity Farm is based in St Albans, that has over 300 farm animals and over 40 activities, shows and attractions going on here – perfect for young families for things to do in St Albans.
-Willows Activity Farm have acres of outdoor and indoor fun, which includes daily shows and meet and greets with Peter Rabbit and Friends and many more.
+This one is mainly for the kids … and the big kids!
+Willows Activity Farm is based in St Albans, and has over 300 farm animals and over 40 activities, shows and attractions going on here – perfect for young families.
+Willows Activity Farm has acres of outdoor and indoor fun, which includes daily shows and meet and greets with Peter Rabbit and Friends and many more.
 They also have café inside called ‘Mrs Rabbit’s Kitchen’ with a delicious menu fill of breakfast, brunch, tea and many snacks to try out during your visit at the farm.

 Location: Willows Activity Farm, Coursers Road, London Colney, St Albans, Hertfordshire, AL4 0PF